yandre13/ohmyposh/README.md

 9. (Optional) change oh my posh theme. https://ohmyposh.dev/docs/themes.
 Run shell: Get-PoshThemes

-10. (Optional) Open the $PROFILE file: notepad $PROFILE.
+10. (Optional) Open the $PROFILE file: "notepad $PROFILE".
 Then replace the content with: oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH\catppuccin.omp.json" | Invoke-Expression. you can select the theme you want just replace catppuccin for other name and save it or use theme.json, restart.

 11. Open shell settings or press "Ctrl + ," then on Startup replace default shell with PowerShell and save.

 ```

-Install icons for folders on PowerShell.
+## Install icons for folders on PowerShell.

 ```
 1. We will use this repo https://github.com/devblackops/Terminal-Icons.
 Run: Install-Module -Name Terminal-Icons -Repository PSGallery and press Y.

-2. Open $PROFILE settings. notepad $PROFILE and paste at the end: Import-Module -Name Terminal-Icons and save.
+2. Open $PROFILE settings. "notepad $PROFILE" and paste at the end (new line): "Import-Module -Name Terminal-Icons" and save.

 3. Run: ls. and see the icons!